jxnl/blog/docs/writing/posts/advice.md

 When I started freediving, I swam for an hour every day, six days a week.
 At the end of each workout, I would practice my breathing routines and apnea training.
 By the end of my training session, I could swim 80 meters in a pool without taking a breath and hold my breath for 4 1/2 minutes.
 This was important because I knew that during my diving trip, the longest distance I would have to swim was 45 meters and the longest breath-hold would be 2 1/2 minutes.
 By the time I went on my diving trip, I felt relaxed and ready to enjoy the water.
 I knew I could do it because I had already accomplished it.

+!!! note "Hitting 30m for the first time"

+    My personal record for the deepest dive I've done on a single breath is 30m.
+It was not a very fast dive, so I ended up being underwater for 3 1/2 minutes.
+But how did I feel at the time?

+    1. 3.5 minutes is a minute shorter than my personal best, so I knew I could do it.
+    2. During the 10-minute rest before the dive, the goal was to lower my heart rate and relax.
+I was so relaxed that I fell asleep in the water for 10 minutes, and my heart rate was 43 bpm.
+I woke up, took the last few breaths, and went down.

 ### Public Speaking

 People don't believe this, but my talk at the AI Summit was actually my first public speaking experience.
 It has over 120k views on YouTube.
 I was so nervous that I basically blacked out and didn't eat all day until the talk.
 Leading up to the talk, I rehearsed it for about two hours each day in the past three days.
 By the time I got on stage, the words just flowed out of me.
 I had rehearsed the speech standing up, wearing the same jacket, about 20 times in the past month.
 I knew I could do it because I had already done it.